 A child’s relationship with their father is an important one.
-When the relationship is secure, the child is able to successfully move through the stages of development.
-When a relationship is insecure, it can cause behavior issues, problems developing satisfying relationships, and hardships into adulthood.
+When the connection is secure, the child can successfully move through the stages of development.
+When a father-child relationship is insecure, it can cause behavior issues, problems developing satisfying relationships, and hardships into adulthood.

 What Is a Secure Relationship?